Ante Up (song)

-"Ante Up (Robbin-Hoodz Theory)" (also simply known as "Ante Up") is a song by American hip hop duo M.O.P. from their fourth studio album Warriorz (2000).
+"Ante Up (Robbing-Hoodz Theory)" (rendered on digital platforms as "Ante Up (Robbin Hoodz Theory)", and also simply known as "Ante Up") is a song by American hip hop duo M.O.P. from their fourth studio album Warriorz (2000).
 Seen as their breakthrough single, it was released in 2000 and reached number 7 on the UK Singles Chart.
-A remix of the song features Busta Rhymes, Remy Martin and Teflon.
+A remix of the song features Busta Rhymes, Remy Ma (credited as Remy Martin) and Teflon.
 The remix CD includes an additional version which features Funkmaster Flex.

 Background and composition

 In an interview with Zilla Rocca at Passion of Weiss, "It's a saying that we got from my mother, every time someone comes through the door she’s like, 'Where it's at?
 Ante up.'
 Just the fact that we took it from the street corner—there was two meaning to the record.
 It was ante up, we've been in this game too long you guys see how we demolish the stage, how we make short work of the main major artists when we get on their records and you still won't give us the props and the recognition that we deserve."

 The song is based around a sample from the Sam & Dave song "Soul Sister, Brown Sugar".